If you are planning to invest in property in Spain make sure you don’t leave your brain on the plane but follow these essential steps.

 - Remember that not all agents are bad and not all are good.
 However, they are paid their fee by the seller and will only get that when you buy so don’t faff around too much or they will lose faith in you and move onto more decisive clients.
 On the other hand, don’t be rushed and make sure, if you are buying the property with a partner, that you both have given full and frank opinions on the property and the information you’ve been given.
 If one isn’t happy with it, they could make life miserable for themselves and the others by “I told you so”, at every minor future problem.

-- Have the property inspected by a knowledgeable surveyor who again will have gone through all the situations you find yourself in and have the experience of years of finding solutions for clients problems.
+- Have the property inspected by a knowledgeable surveyor, who will have gone through all the situations you find yourself in and who will have the experience of finding solutions to their client’s problems.
 They too have to be able to talk frankly with you and give impartial advice, again answering those questions you don’t know to ask, as well as those you do.
 Remember that they are perhaps the only professional that actually visits the property and looks at the paperwork and so, whilst the lawyer can give you 100 percent perfect paperwork, it’s not much use if it only covers half the property you think you’re buying or the place is crumbling about you as you sit regretting in the sun.
 Being able to take a survey report into negotiations on the price of the property can easily save you many, many times the cost of the report

-- Last and most important is to enjoy the process and the country, while keeping your wits about you.
-After all that’s what you’re here for, to enjoy a better life!
+- Lastly and most important, is to enjoy the process and the country, while keeping your wits about you.
+After all, that’s what you’re here for, to enjoy a better life!